paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 <a id="section-3030d-21"></a>
 ## § 3030d–21.
 Payment requirement

-Payments made by a State agency or an area agency on aging for nutrition services (including meals) provided under part A, B, or C of this subchapter may not be reduced to reflect any increase in the level of assistance provided under [section 3030a of this title](./chapter-035-programs-for-older-americans.md#section-3030a).
+Payments made by a State agency or an area agency on aging for nutrition services (including meals) provided under part A, B, or C may not be reduced to reflect any increase in the level of assistance provided under [section 3030a of this title](./chapter-035-programs-for-older-americans.md#section-3030a).

 ### Statutory Notes